zowe/docs-site/docs/extend/extend-apiml/api-mediation-vsam.md

 - Two Caching Services with shared VSAM storage

 Results:
-- The most important operation is READ.
+- The most important operation is `READ`.
-- Two Caching Services achieve better READ performance than a single Caching Service.
+- Two Caching Services achieve better `READ` performance than a single Caching Service.
-- Based on data, the READ performance seems acceptable, ranging from 300 ms to 1000 ms.
+- Based on data, the `READ` performance appears to be acceptable, ranging from 300 ms to 1000 ms.
-- With two Caching Services and high load, the READ performance is significantly better.
+- With two Caching Services and a high load, `READ` performance is significantly better.
 - Response times of other operations are also acceptable, yet error rates increase with higher concurrency.
 - Two Caching Services produce higher load on shared resource (VSAM) and have higher error rate.
-- It seems to us that for user-based workloads, the VSAM implementation will suffice.
-For light automation workloads it might be acceptable as well.
-For heavy workloads it might not be enough.
+- VSAM implemetation appears to be sufficient for user-based workloads.
+For light automation workloads VSAM implementation appears to be acceptable as well.
+For heavy workloads this implementatin may not be sufficient.
-- VSAM does not scale very well beyond 1000 RPM on a node.
+- VSAM does not scale well beyond 1000 RPM on a node.